 Eventually things become clearer and the relationship starts to feel very different… more alive, more loving, more real.
 At this point we start to talk about the future… hopes, dreams… creating a shared vision for venturing out into the rest of your marriage.

 I am a Marriage and Family Therapist and have helping couples heal for 31 years.
 I can be contacted at (415) 751-6515 or (925) 948-0562.
 You can also email firstname.lastname@example.org.
 Please leave some good times to reach you in person.
 However, in order to protect your confidentiality it is best if we speak by phone.
-If you live outside of the San Francisco Bay Area, please go to the Links page where you can find a link that will take you to a geographical listing of therapists who work effectively with affairs.
+If you live outside of the San Francisco Bay Area, please go to the Links page where you can find a geographical listing of therapists who work effectively with affairs.